greydanus/studying_growth/README.md

 ![grow_nautilus.png](static/grow_nautilus.gif)

 ### [**Newt**](https://colab.research.google.com/drive/1fbakmrgkk1y-ZXamH1mKbN1tvkogNrWq)
-Graft a newt's eye onto its belly in homage to [Lazzaro Spallanzani](https://en.wikipedia.org/wiki/Lazzaro_Spallanzani), who did this with real newts in the 1700s.
+We grow an image of a newt and then graft its eye onto its belly during development.
+We do this in homage to [Hans Spemann](https://en.wikipedia.org/wiki/Hans_Spemann) and his student Hilde, who won a Nobel Prize in 1935 for doing something similar with real newts.

 ![newt_graft.png](static/newt_graft.png)